CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/cost-allocation/network-allocation.md

 # Network Traffic Cost Allocation

-This document describes how Kubecost calculates network costs.
+This document describes how nOps calculates network costs.

 ![network-costs screenshot](/images/network-cost-overview.png)

 ## Network cost calculation methodology

-Kubecost uses best-effort to allocate network transfer costs to the workloads generating those costs.
+nOps uses best-effort to allocate network transfer costs to the workloads generating those costs.
 The level of accuracy has several factors described below.

 There are two primary factors when determining how network costs are calculated:&#x20;